Kurt Pinthus

 Kurt Pinthus (identified sometimes by his pseudonym as Paulus Potter: 29 April 1886 – 11 July 1975) was a German author, journalist, critic and commentator.

 Life

 Provenance and early years

 Kurt Pinthus was born in Erfurt.
 He grew up in Magdeburg and Erfurt.
-Louis Pinthus (1852–1912), his father, was a Jewish businessman.
-Bertha Rosenthal (1864–1934), his mother, was unmarried.
+His father Louis Pinthus (1852–1912) was a Jewish businessman, who married his mother Bertha Rosenthal (1864–1934) in 1885.
 Kurt attended the "Königliche Gymnasium" (as it was known at that time), one of the two church-sponsored secondary schools in Erfurt.

 In 1905 he embarked on his university career, studying successively at Freiburg, Berlin, Geneva and Leipzig: his focus was on History, History of literature and Philosophy.
 It was from Leipzig that he received his doctorate in 1910, supervised by Albert Köster (1862–1924).
 His other teachers during this period included the economic historian Karl Lamprecht (1856–1915), the literary historian Georg Witkowski (1863–1939), the literary expressionist Franz Werfel (1890–1945) and the expressionist poet and dramatist Walter Hasenclever (1890–1940), with whom he formed a lifelong friendship.